fdformula/MathlyLua/README.md

 and testing a thought/algorithm much easier and faster than working in most other programming languages.
 If there is anything I love the most about MATLAB, these tools are.

-> Most functions provided in this mathly module, e.g., *copy*, *disp*, and *display*, can't be applied to tables like *{1, 2, age=20, 10, year=2024}* with fields, for instance, *age*.
-It is designed simply for numerical computing.

-> This project was started first right in the downloaded code of the Lua module, matrix.lua, found in https://github.com/davidm/lua-matrix/blob/master/lua/matrix.lua, to see if Lua is good for numerical computing.
-However, it failed to solve numerically a boundary value problem.
-The solution was obviously wrong because the boundary condition at one endpoint is not satisfied, but I could not find anything wrong in both the algorithm and the code.
-I had to wonder if there were bugs in the module.
-In many cases, it is easier to start a small project from scratch than using and debugging others' code.
-In addition, matrix.lua addresses a column vector like a[i][1] and a row vector a[1][i], rather than a[i] in both cases, which is quite ugly and unnatural.
-Furthermore, basic plotting utility is not provided in matrix.lua.
-Therefore, this mathly module was developed.
-But anyway, I appreciate the work in matrix.lua.
-Actually, you may find some similarities in the code of matrix.lua and mathly.lua, e.g., m1, m2 are used to name arguments of some functions.

 ## Which version of Lua is needed?

 Mathly is developed in Lua 5.4.6.
 It works with the present newest version 5.4.7.
 It might work with previous versions.